LunarLogic/starability/README.md

     </head>
     ```

-    If you wish to use more than one animation per website (better stick to one!), you can include the file with all of the animations combined:
+    If you wish to use more than one animation per website (though better stick to one!), you can include the file with all of the animations combined:

     ```html
     <head>